-Anzac Day is the one day of the year where two-up is legal in Victoria, while in New South Wales, two-up can be played on not only on Anzac day, but any other designated commemorative days.
+Anzac Day is the one day of the year where two-up is legal in Victoria, while in New South Wales, two-up can be played on not only on Anzac day but any other designated commemorative days.
 In contrast, people in Queensland who are participating in games of two-up any time of the year will be breaking the law.
-In the last couple of years two-up has now been legalised in Queensland after the State Government passed legislation.
+In the last couple of years, two-up has now been legalized in Queensland after the State Government passed legislation.

 “Lest we forget”